1966 San Diego Chargers season: Week 7: at Buffalo Bills

 Buffalo reached a 3rd and 4 at the Chargers 29 on the opening possession, but Graham intercepted Kemp at the San Diego 5.
 The Chargers converted four 3rd down on their ensuing 95-yard touchdown drive, three by Lincoln, including a 32-yard catch on 3rd and 19.
 That moved the ball to the Buffalo 12, and Frazier's touchdown catch followed three plays later.
 The Bills had field goal attempts on their next two drives, but Booth Lusteg missed them both.
 A 35-yard Alworth catch then positioned Van Raaphorst for a success from 31 yards out.
-After Buffalo went three-and-out, Lincoln had catches of 42 and 21 yards for a touchdown 35 seconds before halftime; the Bills quickly responded with Lusteg's 41-yard kick, but still trailed 17–3.
+After Buffalo went three-and-out, Lincoln had catches of 42 and 21 yards, the latter for a touchdown 35 seconds before halftime; the Bills quickly responded with Lusteg's 41-yard kick, but still trailed 17–3.

-Howard Kindig intercepted Kemp the San Diego 13 in the 3rd quarter.
+Howard Kindig intercepted Kemp at the San Diego 13 in the 3rd quarter.
 Redman had to punt from inside his own end zone after Hadl was sacked at the 1, and his punt was returned all the way to the Chargers 4; Daryle Lamonica replaced Kemp and threw a touchdown on 4th and goal from the 3.
 Van Raaphorst had a chance to add to the lead early in the final quarter, but was short from 42 yards.
-Following an exchange of punts, Buffalo were aided by a 28-yard pass interference call on Duncan en route to the Lamonica's game-tying quarterback sneak.
-The Chargers went three-and-out and Buffalo moved into position for a game-winning field goal, but Lustig was off target from 23 yards with seconds remaining.
+Following an exchange of punts, Buffalo were aided by a 28-yard pass interference call on Duncan en route to Lamonica's game-tying quarterback sneak.
+The Chargers went three-and-out and Buffalo moved into position for a game-winning field goal, but Lustig was off target from 23 yards with little time remaining.

 San Diego were outgained by 320 yards to 219, but had the only takeaways of the game with the interceptions of Kemp.